junchao530/ess-site/content/english/events/frosh/fieldday.md

 ---
 title: "Field Day"
 description: "We finished the first week of school!
-Come to the field behind the ESS office for a relaxing field day to play some games!"
+It's always a good idea to detox your weekend with a nice active day, come to the field behind the ESS office and play some fun games!"
 location: "Green Space 18"
 image: "/images/events/2021/frosh/fieldday.jpg"
 eventdate: "September 11"